 Using the right lens for the situation

 Sociologists have different systems for understanding human behavior than economists.
-As a study, sociology shifts the focus from individual choice to human interaction.
+Sociology shifts the focus from the choices of individuals in the moment to the interactions between them in the long term.

 <image: psychology (human with brain) Sociology (humans with an arrow between them, the arrow is green).
 Behavioral Economists – a human pointing to choice A or choice B. Caption: This is a VAST oversimplification, forgive me)>